Tickets for our Aussie Night are selling fast – reserve yours today!

 This page will be updated with news and information about upcoming fundraising opportunities for Retford Lifesavers.
 Donations help the club massively with purchasing new equipment, and running events such as the Club Championships and sending a team to the World Championships.

-Swimathon – Every year we take part in Retford Rotary Club‘s Annual Swimathon, held in 2017 during our normal training session on 4th March.
-All attending members will swim for around 15 minutes, and can be sponsored per length or a fixed amount.
+Swimathon – Every year we take part in Retford Rotary Club‘s Annual Swimathon, All attending members will swim for around 15 minutes, and can be sponsored per length or a fixed amount.
 The money raised will be split between Retford Lifesavers and a Rotary-nominated charity.
 Parents are welcome to turn up and swim too – the more the merrier!

-Christmas Bag-Pack – We hold an annual bag-packing event aroud Christmas time, raising money for our teams to compete at events such as Rescue 2018.
-This year, we will be in Morrisons on Saturday 23rd December.
-If you fancy giving a few hours of your time to help out we’d love to see you there – it’s always a fun event.
+Christmas Bag-Pack – We hold an annual bag-packing event around Christmas time, raising money for our teams to compete at events, purchase If you fancy giving a few hours of your time to help out we’d love to see you there – it’s always a fun event.

 Santa Collection – We assist Retford Lions Club with their yearly Santa Float collection.
 This is a popular local attraction and the money raised is split between us and the Lions Club.
 If you’d like to help us out, please get in touch with a coach or instructor.